DAY 1&2 OF THE KIWI EXPERIENCE

 CATHEDRAL COVE

 Our first stop was Cathedral Cove, a stunning beach area on the Coromandel Peninsula, worth a trip in its own right.
-I don’t often live with regrets but from the chatter on the bus the beaches north of Auckland are meant to be superb but the few days wasted is Auckland meant I couldn’t fit it in.
-A few showed me their photos and I could’ve swore it was somewhere in the Caribbean!
+I don’t often live with regrets, but from the chatter on the bus, the beaches north of Auckland are meant to be superb, but the few days wasted in Auckland meant I couldn’t fit it in.
+A few showed me their photos, and I could’ve sworn it was somewhere in the Caribbean!

 HOT WATER BEACH

-We are staying at Hot water beach tonight in chalets and clamping tents.
-As you might expect part of the beach is heated by the springs and geysers underground.
-So the idea is if you dig a pool in the sand at the right place you’ll have yourself a nice jacuzzi while the waves crash in.
+We are staying at Hot Water Beach tonight in chalets and camping tents.
+As you might expect, part of the beach is heated by underground springs and geysers.
+So the idea is if you dig a pool in the sand at the right place, you’ll have yourself a nice jacuzzi while the waves crash in.

 Hot Water Beach, Starting the Kiwi Experience

-The only thing is that it can only be done on low tide which isn’t until 1am!
-Was a good night but the time it took us to build the pool the tide started coming in.
-Also there are there are certain sweet points around the beach that the water is as close to boiling as I’ve felt!
-Also keep an eye out for the glowworms at night on the way down to the beach.
+The only thing is that it can only be done on low tide, which isn’t until 1 am!
+It was a good night, but by the time we finished building the pool, the tide started coming in.
+Also, there are certain sweet spots around the beach where the water is as close to boiling as I’ve felt!
+Also, keep an eye out for the glowworms at night on the way down to the beach.

 DID YOU KNOW….?